HorstBaerbel/res2h/README.md

-# A flexible resource compiler similar to bin2h
+# A flexible resource compiler similar to bin2h and qrc

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) ![Build](https://github.com/HorstBaerbel/res2h/workflows/Build/badge.svg) ![Tests](https://github.com/HorstBaerbel/res2h/workflows/Tests/badge.svg) ![Clang-format](https://github.com/HorstBaerbel/res2h/workflows/Clang-format/badge.svg) ![Clang-tidy](https://github.com/HorstBaerbel/res2h/workflows/Clang-tidy/badge.svg)

 **res2h** can:

 * Convert binary data from arbitrary files to a raw hex C/C++ arrays for including them into your software (similar to [bin2h](http://code.google.com/p/bin2h/) with added functionality).
-* Compile the data from all the files into one binary archive file (like [tar](https://en.wikipedia.org/wiki/Tar_(computing))) which you can then load from disk or append to the application executable and access at runtime.
+* Compile the data from all the files into one binary archive file (like [tar](https://en.wikipedia.org/wiki/Tar_(computing)) or [qrc](https://doc.qt.io/qt-5/resources.html)) which you can then load from disk or append to the application executable and access at runtime.
+No external libraries are needed for this.

 The main tools are [res2h](#res2h) which can convert files to .h/.cpp files or pack them into binary archives and [res2hdump](#res2hdump) which lets you view or unpack those binary archives.